rapidhere/grunt-simple-commonjs/README.md

 Default value: null

 The entry of your programm

 Note that this option is required

 ### Usage Examples

 The test show a simple Example

-You can use make example to see it
+You can use `make example` to see it

+If you don't get full code, you can't get it on my github

+And if you don't want to get it, the gruntfile of test should be the example shows above

 ### Build from code